TinyBlondMan/react-cli/README.md

 ## Disclaimer
 This tool is tailored for my needs.
 Source files are accessible and easily customozable to suit to your needs.

-Don't hesitate to change files structure, routing system, installation, etc...
-You can also add commands I wouldn't have thought of.
+Don't hesitate to change files structure, routing system, installation, etc... (in commands, not in project of course) You can also add commands I wouldn't have thought of.

 ## Docs & links